Av1sa/Portland-website/README.md

-# Project 3: From Portland to Portland
+# Website: From Portland to Portland

 A website about traveling across the US for the Yandex Practicum Web Developer course.